AttackOnJasper/University-notes/notes/aws/aws.md

 ## Permissions
 * default: all buckets would only be available to the owner when created
 * Policies for access
-   	* Object Policies
+	* ACL (Access Control List)
+		* Permission up to individual file level
    	* Bucket Policies
+   		* JSON format
-   		* specify what actions are allowed or denied for which principals on the bucket that the bucket policy is attached to
+   		* Specify what actions are allowed or denied for which principals on the bucket that the bucket policy is attached to
+   		* Deny would override allow in ACL
+   		* Management
+   			* 'Bucket' -> 'Permissions' -> Scroll down to 'Bucket policies'
+   			* Create
+   				* can use 'Policy generator'
 * client / server authentication
-* Bucket ACL (Access Control List)
-	* Permission up to individual file level
+* Access logs can be configured on bucket level to log all requests made to the S3 bucket
+	* Can be written to another S3 bucket

 ## Security
+* All new buckets are private by default
 * Encryption in Transit (SSL/TLS)
 * Encryption at Rest (At hard-drive)
 	* Can encrypt in object level & bucket level
-	* Server-side (Amazon helps encryption)
+	* Server-side (Amazon does encryption upon receiving new objects)
+		* Options
-		* Server-side Encryption S3 Managed Keys (SSE-S3) stores keys
+			1. Server-side Encryption S3 Managed Keys (SSE-S3) stores keys
-		* SSE-KMS
+			1. SSE-KMS
-		* SSE-C - customers' keys
+			1. SSE-C - customers' keys
+		* Ways to enforce encryption on S3 buckets during uploading objects:
+			1. Check the box on SSE
+			1. Configure a bucket policy to only allow `PUT` requests with a request header `x-amz-server-side-encryption` with value `AES256` / `ams:kms`
 	* Client-side (Encrypt and then upload)
+* Bucket encryption
+	* AES 256

 ## Storage Tiers
 * A storage class represents the 'classification' assigned to each object in S3